Skip to content

 Claude creates the team, spawns the teammates, assigns tasks from a shared task list, and cleans up when the work is finished.
 In in-process mode, use Shift+Down to cycle through teammates and message them directly.

-The TaskCompleted hook gates task completion — useful when a synthesis step must verify that all subtask outputs exist before the lead closes the task.
+The TaskCompleted hook gates task completion.
+This helps when a synthesis step must check that all subtask outputs exist before the lead closes the task.
 Exit code 2 sends feedback and blocks the completion:

 # .claude/hooks/TaskCompleted.sh